Biencredible/Design-Patterns/Structural Design Patterns/Decorator/Decorator.md

 **Decorator** provides it wiht an enhanced interface.
 * **Chain of Responsibility** and **Decorator** have similar class structures.
 Both patterns rely on recursive composition to pass the execution through a series of objects.
 However, there are several crucial differences.
+The **Chain of Responsibility** handlers can execute arbitrary operations independently of each other.
+THey can also stop passing the request further at any point. on the other hand, varios **Decorators** can extend the object's behavior while keeping it consistent with the base interface.
+In additon, decorators aren't allowed to break the flow of the request.
+* **Composite** and **Decorator** have similar structure diagrams since they both rely on recursive composition to organize an open-ended number of objects.
+A **Decorator** is like a **Composite** but only has one child component.
+There's another significant difference:
+**Decorator** adds additional responsibilities to the wrapped behavior of a specific object in the **Composite** tree.
+* Designs that make heavy use of **Composite** and **Decorator** can often benefit from using **Pototype**.
+Applying the pattern lets you clone complex structures instead of reconstructing them from scratch.
+* **Decorator** lets you change the skin of an object, while **Strategy** lets you change the guts.
+* **Decorator** and **Proxy** have similar structures, but very different intents.
+Both patterns are built on the composition principle, where one object is supposed to delegate some of the work to another.
+The difference is that **Proxy** usually manages the life cycle of its service object on its own, whereas the composition of **Decorator** is always controlled by the client.

 # Pseudocode Example
 In this example, the **Decorator** pattern lets you compress and encrypt sensitive data independently from the code